Tokens

 ID Tokens

 The ID Token is conceptually the same as an identity card, with information about a user packaged as a JWT token.
+It is used by the application (client) to identify the user as a result of an authentication.
 ID Tokens can be returned as a result when an application makes an OpenId Connect (OIDC) authentication request to the Identity Provider.
 The statements (called claims) of an ID Token are packaged in a simple JSON object (this is the Body of the JWT token).

 {